Getting error code 229 on your Lennox® furnace?

-It’s important to let a pro like one from Service Experts Heating & Air Conditioning in Orlando handle repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like the one you’re experiencing.
+It’s important to have a professional like one from Service Experts Heating & Air Conditioning in Orlando handle repairing or replacing this part.
+Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like this one.

-We want you to be fully content with our furnace repair in Orlando.
+We want you to be completely content with our furnace repair in Orlando.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have various pressure switches to allow the system to run at different speeds—and work more efficiently.
+Two-stage furnaces have multiple pressure switches to let the system to run at different speeds—and work more efficiently.
 These switches also make sure your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

-Your low pressure switch may not be working right if your furnace inducer motor starts up in high speed and high ignition, then slows down and enters into low-fire mode about 30 seconds later.
+Your low pressure switch may not be functioning correctly if your furnace inducer motor starts up in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds later.

 Estimated Repair Cost for Furnace Error Code 229